 Milovan MaksimovicMilovan started playing at 10 in the under 18s.
 As a teen he won the Shell Open Series and Singleton Grass tournaments as well as several others over his teenage years.
 This put him in the top 25 within Australia and he continued to compete in satellite and associated events both down under and overseas.
 He qualified for the Australian Open Junior qualifiers, a very memorable and instructive experience.
 He has coached widely in Serbia but with a young family he is now a veteran of FSTS's coaching staff.
 He trains and mentors a number of young gifted competition players intensively each week, as well as teaching older dogs new tricks.

-JMilan played tennis in the shadow of the Himalayas at an early age and competed in Junior ITF in Nepal.
-In the Antipodes he has completed the ATPCA coaching course as well as a Junior Development coaching course with Tennis Australia.
+Milan played tennis in the shadow of the Himalayas at an early age and competed in Junior ITF in the subcontinent.
+He left his homeland Nepal for the Antipodes and soon completed his ATPCA coaching course; he went on to complete a Junior Development coaching course with Tennis Australia as well.
 Allied to his dynamic coaching abilities his other interest is natural health which he studies voraciously and practises assiduously.
-He lives dangerously in this urban jungle however, arriving at the courts on a motorbike.
+He lives dangerously in this urban jungle however, arriving at the courts on a sizeable motorbike.